brabentil/Eventify-Campus/README.md

 # Eventify

-Eventify is a campus event management system that allows students and staff to view, create, and register for campus events such as workshops, seminars, and club activities.
-The platform includes features like RSVP, event calendar, and notifications to ensure seamless event management.
+Eventify is a comprehensive campus event management system designed for students and staff to seamlessly view, create, and register for various campus events such as workshops, seminars, and club activities.
+The platform integrates RSVP functionality, an event calendar, and notifications to ensure efficient event coordination.

 ---